 The different types of bricks are listed below:

-- Common brick is basically red in color.
+- Common brick is red.
 It is sometimes used as a backup brick based on the quality.

-- Face brick is used on top of common backup brick.
-Face brick is available in many colors, and has a uniform surface appearance.
-It is more durable, and is graded based on its ability to endure freezing temperatures and moisture.
+- Face brick is used in front of the common backup brick.
+Face brick is available in many colors and has a uniform surface appearance.
+It is more durable and is graded based on how it endures freezing temperatures and moisture.

 - Calcium silicate bricks are often produced in places where clay is not easily available.

-- Glazed bricks are primarily used to build walls in buildings such as hospitals, laboratories, and dairies where easy cleaning and maintenance are a prerequisite.
+- Glazed bricks are primarily used to build walls in buildings such as hospitals, and laboratories where easy cleaning and maintenance are a prerequisite.

-- Refractory bricks are made from fireclays.
+- Refractory bricks or engineering bricks are made from fireclays.
 This type of clay contains high levels of alumina or silica, or non-clay minerals such as silicon carbide, bauxite, zircon, or dolomite.
-As fireclays are heat resistant, they are often used in furnaces, kilns, and fireplaces.
+As refractory bricks are heat resistant, they are often used in furnaces, kilns, and fireplaces.

 Features of Brick

 The following are the key features of brick: